 This is the perfect time to look back on your New Year’s Resolutions and see how far you’ve come.
 Often, we leave our goals on pieces of paper that we haven’t returned to after New Years.
 At the end of the year, we are struck with the feeling that we didn’t do anything worth celebrating.
 (Which is why we ALL need to journal, but that’s another post!)

-One of John Lennon’s best quotes is about the key to life: This is one of the many ways in culture, it seems we are all seeking happy.
+This is one of the many ways in culture, it seems we are all seeking happy.
 As millennials, we are job hopping at high rates.
 Hookup culture is rampant because we can’t commit to the person that isn’t 100% perfect.
-We look to … Continue reading Why happy?
+We look to our culture of consumerism and ambition to find where our happiness lies.
+We accumulate and we expect that when our salary rises that our happiness will rise.

 Lately in the middle of the hustle and bustle of college, I’ve been feeling kind of lost.
 It’s like I’ve been wandering around, in the dark, grasping and striving for something to all make sense, for my college experience to click together perfectly.
-I know that have plenty of posts about embracing the present and … Continue reading When You’re Feeling Lost, Read This
+I know that have plenty of posts about embracing the present and accepting life for what it is - but this feeling of being lost is one I can’t quite shake.

 No matter what time of year, we can always try improving and becoming the best versions of ourselves.
 It’s when we give way to our desires of the now that our ambition and productivity stops.
 We try to serve ourselves via instant gratification, forgetting the progress we’ve made leading up to this point.
 We have to remind ourselves of where we want to go, and how to get there.